ganakailabs/cloudeval-docs/docs/getting-started/connect-cloud.md

 # Connect Your Cloud Provider

 ::: warning Coming Soon
 Direct cloud account connection is currently in development.
-For now, cloudeval works with Infrastructure as Code files (ARM templates and Bicep).
+For now, Cloudeval works with Infrastructure as Code files (ARM templates and Bicep).

 Use the [Playground](https://cloudeval.ai/playground) to explore features, or upload your ARM/Bicep files to get started immediately.
 :::